Search the site...

 Current leadership team

-A cohesive leadership team is important to our congregational health, vitality, and purpose.
-Our leaders include:
+In the absence of a resident minister, a cohesive leadership team is important to our congregational health, vitality, and purpose.

 • Our Staff